harshitaa-dutta/Palette-Piano-Tiles/README.md

 - Animated "GO" button and placeholders for improved user experience.

 ### CSS:
-- **Title Styling**: "TILES AND WAVES" is styled with hover effects and shadows.
+- **Title Styling**: Each tile is styled with hover effects and shadows.
 - **Button Animation**:
   - Animated the "GO" button using a `transition` effect with a duration of 0.3 seconds.
   - Border changes upon hover.